-- The Epanechnikov kernel with $h = 0.9 \cdot \min \left(IQR/1.34, \hat{\sigma} \right) \cdot N^{-1/5}$ shows a slight performance edge, when comparing metrics of 3. vs. 4., across a wide range of settings, all else equal.
+- The Epanechnikov kernel with $h = 0.9 \cdot \min(IQR/1.34, \hat{\sigma}) \cdot N^{-1/5}$ shows a slight performance edge, when comparing metrics of 3. vs. 4., across a wide range of settings, all else equal.
 This is likely due to the fact that in many cases, its bounded sample space will more often avoid the angle boundaries. - Bandwidths h typically are the most important issue when using kernels.
-Here, for larger matrices (e.g. p=100x100), bandwidths need to be tightened by multiplying by a factor of 0.15 to avoid a slight drift in the density based on the large number of density estimations performed (i.e. p(p - 1)/2 = 4950).
+Here, for larger matrices (e.g. p=100x100), bandwidths need to be tightened by multiplying by a factor of 0.15 to avoid a slight drift in the density based on the large number of density estimations performed (i.e. p(p 1)/2 = 4,950).
 Multiplying by this factor for smaller matrices does not adversely affect the density estimation in any way, so this factor always is used.
 For matrices much larger than p=100, a further tightening of this factor may be required.

 - Limitations: NAbC is relatively computationally intensive, but not prohibitively so.
 On a commodity laptop with RAM=32GB but with no multi-threading, NAbC code processes a 100x100 matrix, with N samples = 10,000, in about 2.4 hours.
-In a multithreaded environment, let alone one with more memory, NAbC could be applied on similarly non-small matrices in minutes. - Applying inverse probability transform sampling using the "C3" analytic quantile function derived herein for the specific case of the Gaussian identity matrix (no Step 3. data generated), a 100x100 matrix with N samples = 10,000 takes under 25 minutes to run on the same laptop. - Note, however, that once the angles distributions are generated in Step 3., then using Step 4. to obtain the correlation matrices for specified cdf's ('quantile function'), or obtaining cdf matrices for specified correlation matrices, as well as the LNP=ln(p-value) values, is extremely fast.
-For a 100x100 matrix, generating 100 of each requires only about 2 minutes in total. - We would argue that any disadvantage associated with NAbC not being purely 'real time' on non-small matrices is outweighed by two factors: i. its generality it can be applied under the most general conditions possible and ii. its unmatched flexibility it can be applied to numerous submatrices while holding all other correlation cells constant (this is discussed in the following sections). - Another arguable limitation is that NAbC does not include estimation, only inference and scenarios, although the extant literature on estimation is very extensive.
-Also, NAbC is very generalizable... - ... as shown below, NAbC can be applied in exactly the same way to both Kendall's and Spearman's matrices, and possibly any positive definite measure of dependence/concordance. - Below, we now examine NAbC results from toy cases (p=5x5) as well as p=100x100 from some of the below-listed data generating mechanisms (DGMs).
+However, in a multithreaded environment, let alone one with more memory, NAbC could be applied on similarly non-small matrices in minutes. - Applying inverse probability transform sampling using the "C3" analytic quantile function derived herein for the specific case of the Gaussian identity matrix (no Step 3. data generated), a 100x100 matrix with N samples = 10,000 takes under 25 minutes to run on the same laptop. - Notably, however, Roman (2023), following this analytic solution for the Gaussian identity matrix, has implemented it over 30% faster than Makalic & Schmidt (2018)). - Also note that once the angles distributions are generated only once in Step 3., using Step 4. to obtain the correlation matrices for specified cdf's ('quantile function'), or obtaining cdf matrices for specified correlation matrices, or obtaining both matrix-level and cell-level p-values and confidence intervals, is extremely fast.
+For a 100x100 matrix, generating 100 of each requires only about 2 minutes in total. - So we would argue that any disadvantage associated with NAbC not being purely 'real time' on nonsmall matrices is outweighed by two factors: i. its generality - it can be applied under the most general conditions possible (ie ANY data conditions, as long as the matrix is positive definite) - and ii. its unmatched flexibility - it can be applied to numerous submatrices while holding all other correlation cells constant (this is discussed in the following sections).
+No other method can make these claims.

+- Another arguable limitation is that NAbC does not include estimation, only inference and scenarios and stress testing. - However, the extant literature on estimation already is very extensive, so NAbC fills a hole in the literature where there is one to fill.
+Specifically, it unifies inference across previously very disparate methods, as NAbC can be applied in exactly the same way to ANY positive definite measure of dependence/concordance, including Kendall's tau, Spearman's Rho, and others.
+No other method can make this claim.
+This is discussed, and empirical results presented, further below. - We now examine NAbC results from toy cases (p=5x5) as well as p=100x100 from some of the below-listed data generating mechanisms (DGMs).
 We focus on comparing results based on Step 3. vs. those based on Step 4.
 Note that the angles graphs are meant to be toggled to more accurately see differences and similarities.
 Empirical results for Kendall's and Spearman's follow at the end.